 Exams: The expected date for each exam is given on the attached calendar, but these dates may vary.
 The date will be confirmed at least one week prior to the day of the exam.
 All semester exams will be conducted on the designated date and time.
 The three semester exams will be worth 100 points each.
 The final exam will be comprehensive and will be worth 200 points.
-It will be a resurrection final.
-This means that provided you have taken ALL THREE semester exams, your lowest exam grade can be replaced by a percentage of your final.
-The Final exam will be held during the week of December 9-13.
-The actual date and time will be confirmed later in the semester.
+The final exam will NOT be a resurrection.
+The Final exam will be held Thursday, April 24 from 2:15-4:45PM.
+The date, room, and time will be confirmed later in the semester.